 • Repeat for all your main keywords

-To speed up the process, use one of the keyword tools we mentioned earlier.
+To speed up the process, use one of those free tools we mentioned earlier.
 Most of our experts recommend Ahrefs, so start there.
 Here’s how to find low-competition keywords on Ahrefs.

 Another option you can try is KWFinder which is free for your first few searches.